kden/kden.github.io/sunlight-sensor/README.md

 ## Sensor Prototype Hardware Builds

-This was my first embedded software project, so these are as much stories as reference documents.
+This was my first embedded software project, so these are a bit more like stories than reference documents.

 - [Sensor Hardware V1](SensorHardwareV1)
 - [Sensor Hardware V2](SensorHardwareV2)